Sheikh Kamal: 1973 shootout

 Near the end of 1973, Kamal was involved in a shootout in which he was inflicted with bullet injuries.
 Multiple claims have been made as to how the shootout occurred.

 However, a retired major general of the Bangladesh Army claimed that it was a case of friendly fire.
 Near the end of 1973, Bangladeshi security forces received intelligence that the left-wing revolutionary activist Siraj Sikder and his insurgents were going to launch coordinated attacks around Dhaka.
-Police and other security officers were on full alert and patrolling the streets of Dhaka in plainclothes.
+Police and other security officers were on full alert and patrolling the streets of Dhaka in plain clothes.
 Kamal and his friends were armed and also patrolling the city in a microbus, looking for Siraj Sikder.
-When the microbus was in Dhanmondi the police mistook Sheikh Kamal and his friends to be insurgents and opened fire on them, injuring Kamal.
-However, it is also claimed that Kamal and his friends were in Dhanmondi to test drive a new car that his friend Iqbal Hasan Mahmud Tuku had bought recently.
+When the microbus was in Dhanmondi, the police mistook Sheikh Kamal and his friends to be insurgents and opened fire on them, injuring Kamal.
+However, it is also claimed that Kamal and his friends were in Dhanmondi to test drive a new car that his friend Iqbal Hassan Mahmood had bought recently.
 Since Dhaka was under heavy police patrol, police special forces under the command of then-city SP Mahamuddin Bir Bikrom opened fire on the car, thinking that the passengers were miscreants.

-Abduction of Major Dalim

-Kamal is also accused of abducting Nimmi Dalim and her husband, Shariful Haque Dalim (who later assassinated Kamal and his family), from the Dhaka Ladies Club and taking them to the Jatiya Rakkhi Bahini headquarters.
-Gazi Golam Mostafa and his two sons were also accused of being involved in this abduction.
-This was one of the reasons that Shariful Haque Dalim held a grudge against the Sheikh family.
-However, it is also alleged that Kamal was uninvolved in this incident, and Gazi Golam Mostafa, along with his sons, acted alone in the abduction.
-It is claimed that Sheikh Mujibur Rahman personally ordered Shariful Haque Dalim and his wife to be released and mediated a compromise between the concerned parties.